 It’s Christmas time again and maybe you are looking for another decorating idea, or you live in a small apartment and just don’t have the room for a full size Christmas tree.
-Of late, rosemary Christmas trees plants have become popular nursery or grocery store items.
+Of late, rosemary Christmas tree plants have become popular nursery or grocery store items.

 Not only is rosemary used as a Christmas tree a festive ornamental for the season, but it is predominantly disease and pest resistant, aromatic, a culinary treasure, and responds beautifully to pruning to maintain the shape.
-Additionally, a rosemary tree for Christmas can be planted in the garden to wait the following holiday season while maintaining its role as an indispensable herb.
+Additionally, a rosemary tree for Christmas can be planted in the garden to wait for the following holiday season while maintaining its role as an indispensable herb.

 How to Create a Rosemary Tree for Christmas

 With the burgeoning popularity of rosemary as a Christmas tree, you can easily purchase one for use during the holidays.
 However, if you have a bit of a green thumb, it’s also fun to know how to create a rosemary tree for Christmas.
 If you aren’t a big fan of rosemary, other herbs such as Greek Myrtle and Bay Laurel are also suitable for small living Christmas trees.

 Initially, the purchased rosemary tree has a lovely pine shape but over time as the herb matures, it outgrows those lines.
 It is very easy to prune the rosemary to help it maintain its tree shape.
 Take a picture of the rosemary Christmas tree, print it out, and draw an outline of the tree shape you wish the herb to have with a permanent marker.